 There were no menus distributed back here in economy class, but we had the choice of Chicken or Beef.
 When are airlines going to get adventurous and offer things like Buffalo and Emu instead?
 Heck, this is a Tahitian airline after all, so where was the Mahi-Mahi option?
 Just sayin’.

 I went with the Chicken, and it was ok.
 At least there was some tropical color to it (which was probably just food coloring for all I know).
 It wasn’t anything special, and I’ve certainly had better food in economy class.
 Still, to this day, economy class food on Turkish Airlines is my all time favorite.

 The time between meals was largely a blur, for several reasons.
 First, it was absolutely freezing for the entire flight, and people were pulling their winter jackets out the overhead bins and strapping them on with vigor.
 I didn’t have any winter clothes with me, so I had no choice but to just sit and suffer.
+How come I’ve never read about this in other Air Tahiti Nui reviews?
 Second, I watched a few really good movies which held my attention (Bohemian Rhapsody was brilliant BTW), and the flight was pretty much over by the time I was movied-out.

 The lights came on with two hours of flying time remaining, meaning that it was time for another bland meal.
 Hey – I’m just being honest here, since my hopes weren’t very high after the mediocre lunch they served.
 Air Tahiti Nui reviews aren’t complete without a few complaints about the food, right?
 I’m just doing my part…

 As expected, breakfast was so-so and it did its job of keeping alive until my next meal.
 That’s all one really needs in a tray of airplane food anyway, right?